Lindelani-3/secureinc_frauddetection/README.md

 ![model_confusion_matrix](https://github.com/Lindelani-3/secureinc_frauddetection/assets/99859713/961bf1e2-c20a-4b7c-9db6-30ce9dccd20c)

 Successfully developed a Random Forest model that achieved a **PR AUC score of 0.982** on the test dataset, indicating exceptional precision and recall in identifying fraudulent transactions.
 Including an impresive **False Positive Rate (FPR) of only about 0.03**.
+We then leveraged MS SQL to manage and store the processed data securely, as it serves as a robust database management system, facilitating efficient data retrieval and manipulation for analysis.

 ## Conclusion